arjunumenon/arjunumenon.github.io/_posts/2021-01-25-tenant-status-solution-m365cli.md

 The biggest advantage CLI for Microsoft 365 has is its ability to [Persist Connection Information](https://pnp.github.io/cli-microsoft365/concepts/persisting-connection/){:target="_blank"}.

-After logging in to Microsoft 365, the CLI for Microsoft 365 will persist the information about the connection until you explicitly log out from Microsoft 365 Once you have authenticated to the tenant, your scripts will be executed without the need for authentication every time.
-Since the solution is not a confidential or Complex business Process, it is safe to go ahead with this approach.
-CLI for Microsoft 365 also provides [Logging in with Certificate](https://pnp.github.io/cli-microsoft365/user-guide/connecting-office-365/#log-in-using-a-certificate){:target="_blank"} if you prefer that approach.
+After logging in to Microsoft 365, the CLI for Microsoft 365 will persist the information about the connection until you explicitly log out from Microsoft 365.
+Once you have authenticated to the tenant, your scripts will be executed without the need for authentication every time.
+Since the solution is not a confidential or had complex business process, it is safe to go ahead with this approach.
+CLI for Microsoft 365 also provides [logging in using a certificate](https://pnp.github.io/cli-microsoft365/user-guide/connecting-office-365/#log-in-using-a-certificate){:target="_blank"} if you prefer that approach.

 ### Get status of Tenant